LBNE/FNALCore/README.md

 - C++0X/11 compliant compiler (NB, whilst the configuration will perform most checks, it's not guaranteed that everything has been checked)
+  - The `cpp0x` module provides minimal implementations of some C++11 features, but is not complete.
+  - Boost implementations are used in some cases.
+  - Features that the compiler/standard library *must* provide include (not complete as yet):
+    - `emplace` member functions of `std::` collections.
 - Boost 1.42 or higher, with filesystem, system, regex and thread libraries compiled against C++11.
 If you want to run the unit tests, the Boost test library is also needed.
 NB: the C++11 compatibility of the found